vmware/versatile-data-kit/projects/vdk-plugins/vdk-jupyter/build-job-tutorial-temp/tutorial.md

 ### 1. Specify Job Properties

-- **Initiate Creation Process:** Click 'Create' to open a dialog box.
+- Click 'Create' to open a dialog box.
-- **Input Job Details:** Fill in the job name and job team as appropriate.
+- Fill in the job name and job team as appropriate.
-- **Specify Job Path:**
-    - If no path is specified, the job will be created in the root directory.
+- Specify Job Path by inputting the relative Jupyter path to the job directory, using the `parent/child/job` pattern.
+If no path is specified, the job will be created in the root directory.
-    - To specify a path, input the relative Jupyter path to the job directory, using the `parent/child/job` pattern.
-- **Submit:** Once all details are filled in, click 'OK' to continue.
-    - The creation works both locally and in the cloud (if available).
+- Once all details are filled in, click 'OK' to continue.
+The job will be created both locally and in the cloud (if available).
-    - Without cloud integration, the job will only be created locally.

 ![VDK Create Dialog](images/create-dialog.png)